benavern/z-cookies/README.md

 This is an Open-Source project created by ZenZen & Pacejz.

-You can contribute, fork, pull request, issue, etc... without problem.
+You can contribute, fork, pull request, issue, etc...
+We will try to answere to each of you :)

 ## License